DPain/auth-log-analyzer/README.md

 - vue-router ^3.1.6
 - vuetify ^2.2.11

-The following are devDependencies and are not required:
+The following are devDependencies and are optional:
 - @vue/cli ^4.3.1

 ## Contents
-This template project is just an example Hello World that guide you through the use of Vue to build a very simple web application that display the Hello World!!!
-Greeting.
+This is a Vue.js web app hosted on Google Firebase that reads auth.log files from the user to extract and display various data from it.

 This project has been created using `vue-cli`, `webpack-simple`, `firebase-tools`